LiveMethod/bank-simple-dashboard/README.md

 # bank-simple-dashboard
 Scrapes and stores banksimple transaction history, extends it with custom data, gives a front end for visualizing and updating txn data

+Got ideas about this project?
+Feel free to file issues and view the trello board here: https://trello.com/b/sfRoInMu/orchid-bank-viz

 # Getting Started (OSX)
 Clone this repo `git clone GIT_URL DESTINATION_NAME`